 Fish, which contains omega-3 fatty acids, is part of a healthy diet.
 But some seafood also contains high amounts of purines.
 People with gout don't have to steer completely clear of fish.
 But try to limit the amount of shellfish, sardines, and anchovies you eat, because they have the highest amounts of purines.
 A better choice is flaky white fish, such as cod, tilapia, or flounder.

 One pattern of healthy eating is the DASH (Dietary Approaches to Stop Hypertension) diet.
-A study published in Arthritis & Rheumatology in 2016 found that people who followed the DASH diet for 30 days lowered their uric acid levels 0.35 mg/dL on average.
+One study found that people following the DASH diet for eight weeks lowered their uric acid levels 0.25 mg/dL on average.
 The higher the starting uric acid level, the greater the decline.

 Studies have found that vitamin C may lower uric acid levels.
 People with gout may be helped by adding citrus fruits and other foods rich in vitamin C (such as strawberries and peppers) to their diet.
 Some evidence suggests that eating cherries can reduce gout attacks and improve pain.
 These findings are not conclusive, but there's no harm in adding cherries to your diet.

 Remember: You aren't to blame for gout because you overdid the steak and lobster dinners or drank too much alcohol.
 Gout is a chronic form of arthritis caused by the effects of too much uric acid in the bloodstream.
 Certain factors can raise your risk of gout and contribute to triggering gout attacks.
 These include certain foods and alcohol.
-But just eliminating purine-rich foods and alcohol is not enough for most people with gout to prevent attacks.
+But just eliminating purine-rich foods and alcohol is not enough to prevent attacks for most people with gout.
 Medications are used to treat an acute attack, and you can take other medications over the long term to prevent further attacks.
-When it comes to diet, focus on an overall healthy eating pattern, plenty of fluids, and losing excess weight.
+When it comes to diet, focus on an overall healthy eating pattern, drink plenty of fluids, and try to lose excess weight.

 To learn more about the causes of gout and ways to prevent it, read All About Gout, and online guide from Harvard Medical School.